chrischristakis/seecs/ReadME.md

 }
 ```

+If you'd like a more practical example, I made a game with an older build of this library [here](https://github.com/chrischristakis/ClusterPutt).

 ### Benchmarks

 Specs: AMD Ryzen 5 5600x (6 cores, 3.7 GHz), Compiled via Visual Studio 2022 on a windows machine.